In-depth reviews

 11.8s117mphFour148bhp

 If we were to give a standalone rating for off-road ability, the Forester would get five out of five.
-Sadly we don’t and the e-Boxer's on-road performance is best described as lacklustre.
-It doesn't just have a rather Underwhelming 0-62mph time, it's also slightly clunky making the transition from electric to petrol power.
+Sadly we don't, and the e-Boxer's on-road performance is lacklustre.
+It doesn't just have a rather underwhelming 0-62mph time; it's clunky when transitioning from electric to petrol power.

 Subaru Forester hybrid 0-62mph, top speed and acceleration

-While the Forester’s on-road performance is just about adequate, it excels off road.
-The permanent four-wheel drive comes with two terrain settings: one for light mud and sand, the other for deep mud and snow (the latter allowing more slip).
-There’s also a hill-descent mode that automatically controls the car’s speed and traction when you’re crawling down a slope.
+The Forester excels off-road, thanks to permanent four-wheel drive and dedicated terrain settings: one for light mud and sand, the other for deep mud and snow (the latter allowing more slip).
+There's also a hill-descent mode which automatically applies the brakes to control the car's speed and traction when crawling down a slope.

-These gadgets, and ground clearance of 220mm, mean the Forester is better in tricky conditions than almost anything in its price range, short of dedicated 4x4s like the Land Rover Discovery Sport – and we suspect it’d even give that car a run for its money.
+These gadgets, and ground clearance of 8.6 inches (220mm), mean the Forester is better in tricky conditions than almost anything in its price range, short of dedicated 4x4s such as the Land Rover Discovery Sport – and we suspect it'd even give that car a run for its money.

 Handling

-You want a Subaru Forester to be stoically grippy, comfortable and easygoing to drive, and that’s just what it is.
-There’s a lot of sloppy body lean even in moderate cornering, but there’s also masses of grip and predictable steering response that makes it feel reassuring whatever the conditions.
+You want a Subaru Forester to be stoically grippy, comfortable and easygoing to drive, and that's just what it is.
+There's a little bit of body lean during cornering, but there's still plenty of grip and predictable steering response that makes it feel reassuring, whatever the conditions.

 Ride comfort is good, too, with the suspension soaking up the worst of the bumps and ruts in the road.
-The overall experience is one of an old-school SUV, despite the Forester’s very modern safety and electronic assistance systems.
-We rather like that about it, even if you can’t get around the fact that there are countless alternative SUVs that drive far better on road, including the Mazda CX-5, Skoda Kodiaq and Toyota RAV4.
+The overall experience is one of an old-school SUV, despite the Forester's very modern safety and electronic assistance systems.
+Some may prefer the fact it doesn't feel remotely sporty to drive, but if not, there are countless alternative SUVs that drive far better on the road, including the Ford Kuga and Kia Sportage.

 Most Popular